 If you have a serious infection that doesn't improve with antibiotics, you may need surgery.

 - You have symptoms of PID

-- You think you have been exposed to a sexually transmitted infection (STI)
+- You think you have been exposed to an STI

 - Treatment for a current STI does not seem to be working